 Additionally, when you reach a Health Threshold, you may immediately activate a Healing Surge even if you’ve already used your allocated Surge Maneuver, and increase the result by +1d8(T) if you reached the Bloodied Threshold, +2d8(T) if you reached the Injured Threshold, or +3d8(T) if you reached the Wounded Threshold.

 Stretchy Physique.
-You can elongate your arms and legs at will, increasing your Melee Range by up to +3 Squares.
-When using Stretchy Physique to perform a Maneuver, increase the Ki Point Cost of the Maneuver by an additional +1(T) Ki Points for each additional Square.
-The target must be within a clear line of sight.
-The attack cannot cross the path of another combatant or any type of terrain or other obstacles.
-When using Stretchy Physique, you provoke Counter Actions for your opponents that were in your Melee Range before you activated the effects of Stretchy Physique.
+You can elongate your arms and legs at will.
+Once per Combat Round, when making any type of Physical Attacking Maneuver or Grapple Maneuver, you may increase your Melee Range by +3 Squares for the duration of that Maneuver.
+The target must be within a clear line of sight and the attack cannot cross the path of another combatant or any type of terrain or other obstacles.
+When using this effect of Stretchy Physique, you provoke Counter Actions from your opponents that were in your Melee Range when you activated this effect of Stretchy Physique.

-When a character who has Grappled you attempts to Pin you, reduce their roll by -2(T).
+When a character who has Grappled you attempts to Pin you, reduce their Dice Score by -2(T).

 Bouncy Body.
 Increase your Soak Value by +2(T) and your Defense Value by +1(T).
 All Direct Damage you take is considered to be Lethal Damage.